-Teeth are one of the most critical parts of any creature that chew food, and so, it becomes very crucial to take care of it.
+Teeth are one of the most critical parts of any creature that chews food, so it becomes crucial to take care of them.

-And every beast takes care of their teeth in their way, and we humans should also do so.
-I would say we need to be more careful as we eat so many things that are harmful to our teeth.
+And every beast takes care of its teeth in their way, and we humans should also do so.
+However, we must be more careful as we eat so many harmful things to our teeth.

-But, luckily, we have medical support, and today, I’ll be talking about one of the medical treatments of teeth crown and especially Zirconia crown.
-But, first, let’s understand the term dental crown.
+But luckily, we have medical support, and today, I’ll be talking about one of the medical treatments for teeth crowns, especially Zirconia crowns.
+But first, let’s understand the term dental crown.

-When it comes to the materials that crowns are made of, it includes ceramic, Porcelain, Zirconia, metal, composite resin, and PorcelainPorcelain fused to metal.
+The crowns are made of ceramic, Porcelain, Zirconia, metal, composite resin, and porcelain fused to metal.

-All these materials have different durability, strength, and cost in which Zirconia is better strength and longer life than other materials.
+All these materials have different durability, strength, and cost in which.
+However, Zirconia is stronger and has a longer life than other materials.

 What is Zirconia Crown?

-As I already discussed the dental crowns and Zirconia crown is also a dental cap that is made from Zirconium dioxide, a long-lasting type of metal that’s similar to Titanium.
+As I already discussed, the dental crowns and Zirconia crowns are also dental caps made from Zirconium dioxide, a long-lasting metal type similar to Titanium.

-There are two types of Zirconia one is solid Zirconia, and another one is High translucent.
+There are two types of Zirconia.
+One is solid Zirconia, and the other is High translucent.
 It depends entirely on you which one you want to use.

 - Solid Zirconia:

-Solid Zirconia has a very compact structure that makes it more robust than high translucent Zirconia.
-It can withstand chewing and bruxism forces better.
-It is opaque and more suited for posterior teeth.
+Solid Zirconia has a compact structure that makes it more robust than highly translucent Zirconia.
+As a result, it can withstand chewing and bruxism forces better.
+In addition, it is opaque and more suited for posterior teeth.

 - High Translucent Zirconia:

-High translucent Zirconia is not that tough, but it’s shinier than solid Zirconia, and that gives superior looks to the teeth.
+High translucent Zirconia is not that tough, but it’s shinier than solid Zirconia, giving superior looks to the teeth.
 High translucent Zirconia crowns look exactly like natural teeth.
 It is suited for anterior teeth.

-Zirconia crowns are one of the most popular dental crowns, and there are many reasons for its popularity.
+Zirconia crowns are among the most popular dental crowns, and there are many reasons for their popularity.
 Here are a few advantages of Zirconia Crowns.

 Advantages of Zirconia Crown